sse-secure-systems/connaisseur/docs/adr/ADR-3_multi_notary_config.md

 #### Option 2 (Per Notary + Key)

 The `notary` field becomes a list and changes to `notaries`.
 Per notary + public root key combination, there is one entry.
-Meaning, for example, there will be one entry for DockerHub and the public key for all official images and there will be another entry for DockerHub and the public key for some private images.
+Meaning, for example, there will be one entry for Docker Hub and the public key for all official images and there will be another entry for Docker Hub and the public key for some private images.

 The entries will look identical to the one's from option 1, with two exceptions.